 I Want to Become a Management Major

-If you would like more information about changing to or adding the Management Major please review the application and requirements; a schedule of informational sessions for Fall 2017 should become available soon.
+If you would like more information about changing to or adding the Management Major please review the application and requirements and a schedule of informational sessions.

-In addition to fulfilling the Pamplin College of Business core requirements, all Management majors must complete meet these specific Management major course requirements
+All Management majors must complete the Pamplin College of Business core requirements and meet the specific Management major course requirements:

 Senior-level capstone course to formulate and implement strategies to create and sustain competitive advantage.
-Emphasis on developing pragmatic and action-oriented general management skills that integrate across functional areas of the organization.
-Utilize various tools, concepts, and analytical framework to define and analyze strategic problems.
-Revisits business principles and practices covered in basic business courses.
-Pre: Senior standing.
-Pre: 3304, MKTG 3104, FIN 3104, BIT 3414.
+Emphasis is placed on developing pragmatic and action-oriented general management skills that integrate across functional areas of the organization.
+Pre: 3304, MKTG 3104, FIN 3104, BIT 3414, and senior standing.
 Co: FIN 3055.
 (3H,3C).

 This course examines the determinants and consequences of human behavior in formal organizations.
 Specific focus is on the individual, interpersonal, and group processes, which underlie all the human dynamics.
 PRE: MGT 3304.

-Digital tools to analyze managerial data ranging from productivity data to large scale, organizational databases.
-Three themes: (1) analyzing and improving productivity using digital tools, (2) applying exploratory data tools; (3) improving organizational collaboration, analysis, and knowledge sharing using relational databases.
+Digital tools to analyze managerial data ranging from productivity data to large-scale, organizational databases.
+The course covers three major themes: (1) analyzing and improving productivity using digital tools, (2) applying exploratory data tools, and (3) improving organizational collaboration, analysis, and knowledge sharing using relational databases.
 Pre: ACIS 2504.
 Co: 3304.

-The leadership role of managers in promoting ethics and corporate social responsibility in business today.
-Consideration of business-society issues such as environmental pollution, employee rights and responsibilities, discrimination/affirmative action, and the activities of multinational corporations.
+The leadership role of managers involves promoting ethics and corporate social responsibility in business today which requires consideration of issues such as environmental pollution, employee rights and responsibilities, and the activities of multinational corporations.
 These issues will be examined through the conceptual frameworks of business ethics and corporate social responsibility.
 Pre: MGT 3304.